 kSA MOS UltraScan Integrated Software

-The kSA MOS UltraScan data acquisition software controls and monitors all applicable hardware including laser, CCD detector, servo-motor control mirror, XY scanning stage, and data acquisition boards.
-The software automatically detects the laser array, controls the CCD detector exposure time to ensure no saturation as the surface reflectivity changes, and continuously centers the reflected array via real-time adjustment of the servo-controlled fold mirror as the sample is scanned.
+The kSA MOS UltraScan data acquisition software controls and monitors all applicable hardware including laser, camera, servo-motor control mirror, XY scanning stage, and data acquisition boards.
+The software automatically detects the laser array, controls the camera exposure time to ensure no saturation as the surface reflectivity changes, and continuously centers the reflected array via real-time adjustment of the servo-controlled fold mirror as the sample is scanned.

 The kSA MOS UltraScan software provides real-time plotting of differential spot spacing, curvature, reflectivity, bow height, film thickness (optional), film stress, and spectral reflectance (optional).
 Scanning recipes may be saved for easy measurement setup.
 For system calibration, the kSA MOS UltraScan automatically measures the calibration mirrors before sample scanning for fast, easy, and consistent calibration run after run.
 The multithreaded architecture of the kSA MOS UltraScan software allows you to analyze previously acquired data while a current scan is being performed.
 In addition, the complementary analysis only software license for post-deposition/acquisition analysis allows the user to analyze data at a separate location, if needed.